Ever wonder what a good timeline might be for preparing for the CPA Exam? UWorld CPA Review is here to help!

 STEPS ON TIMELINE

-4. Request all necessary transcripts from your academic institution(s).
+- Request all necessary transcripts from your academic institution(s).
 Schools vary in the amount of time it takes for them to process your request and send out transcripts.
 (It is generally two weeks.)
-If you have attended a foreign institution, allow extra time for requesting transcripts and having them evaluated by a credited evaluation service.
+If you have attended a foreign institution, allow extra time to request transcripts and have them evaluated by a credited evaluation service.
 Each Board of Accountancy has a recommended list of recognized foreign credential evaluation services that they use.

-6. Decide whether you prefer to take an exam review course or study on your own.
-Note that statistics from the National Association of State Boards of Accountancy, The Uniform CPA Exam Report states that candidates who took a CPA Exam review course performed 50% better than those who did not.
+- Decide whether you prefer to take an exam review course or study on your own.
+Note that candidates who study with a CPA Exam review course tend to perform better than those who don’t.
 If you prefer to take an exam review course, the next step is to choose a course.

 Preparing for the CPA Exam can be stressful.
 By following these steps and creating a timeline for yourself, stress levels can be kept at a minimum.